Bola5/Music/README.md

 - Building the music list with a search bar to allow the user to search for songs and display them in the tableView.
 - Every cell contains all of the details beside the info button to display the description in an alert.
 - Adding pagination to get all of the music.
+- Handle empty state when no result found.
 - Adding the scroll to top button to help the user to move to the top when he scrolls in the tableView.
 - Adding unit tests.